 What’s Included and New

-New in this latest distro release is a theme selector that makes it easy to choose either a light or dark theme from the initial setup.
-Or you might prefer the updated Papirus icon theme, which is updated to the latest release.
+New in this latest distro release is a theme selector that makes it easy to choose a light or dark theme from the initial setup.
+You might also prefer the updated Papirus icon theme, which is updated to the latest release.

-The CPU Performance mode plugin xfce4-cpufreq-plugin now is included as an option to the system tray.
-Select it by right-clicking on Taskbar, Panel, Add new items, CPU Frequency Monitor.
-Right-click on it and move it to where you want it.
+The CPU Performance mode plugin xfce4-cpufreq-plugin is now included as an option in the system tray.
+To select it, right-click on Taskbar, Panel, Add new items, CPU Frequency Monitor, and then right-click on it and move it to where you want it.

 New system documentation makes moving into Linux Lite 4.6 even easier than previous releases.
 It includes a new keyboard and number lock informational guide in the Lite Welcome application.